UPPMAX/programming_formalisms/lesson_plans/2023_autumn/README.md

 The learners need time to get things to work as part of the exercise and they had.

+The breaks sometimes hurt: learners were sometimes in the middle of something very fun and rewarding (this was true for the end of the exercise less frequently and in way milder form).
+Still, breaks are important, so I should do this.
+And it is nice to feel motivated to get back to work again.
+I will keep this, yet mention this at the start that breaks sometimes are a nuisance.

 Before the lecture I felt the need to prepare some git exercises, so the learners could catch up from Monday: